CMU-Graphics/Scotty3D-docs/guide/render.md

 nav_order: 2
 ---

-# Render
+# Render Options

+The `Render` mode supports three types of rendering: `Hardware Rasterize`, `Software Rasterize`, and `Path Trace`.

+`Hardware Rasterize` uses OpenGL library functions to rasterize the scene as seen from the selected camera's view.
+This is already included in the base code and provided by default.

+`Software Rasterize` uses your solutions to A1 Rasterizer to perform software rendering of the given scene from the selected camera's view.
+Note that the results of `Hardware Rasterize` may yield results extremely close to what you might expect your rasterizer to ultimately output, but *this is not always the case*.
+Therefore, you may use the hardware rasterizer as your guideline, but do not rely only on that!

-Welcome!
-This is Scotty3D's realistic, globally illuminated renderer, capable of creating images of complex scenes using path tracing.
+`Path Trace` uses your solutions to A3 Pathtracer to act as a realistic, globally illuminated renderer, capable of creating images of complex scenes using path tracing.
+Note that you must have incident light upon objects viewed inside the scene to have them rendered using this option.

 ## Render Window